-The University will make every feasible effort to preserve the confidentiality of and prevent the disclosure of the identities of the parties involved in a sexual misconduct matter.
-However, information regarding alleged sexual misconduct must be handled in accordance with applicable state and federal privacy laws, and individuals should understand that under conditions of imminent harm to the community, the University may be required by federal law to inform the community of the occurrence of the incident(s) of sexual misconduct for the protection of all members of the community.
-In addition, information regarding alleged sexual misconduct will be shared among University administrators as appropriate and necessary.
-The University cannot control confidentiality violations by third parties.
+The University shall make a reasonable effort to keep the identities of the parties involved in a sexual misconduct proceeding confidential.
+Their identities will be revealed only to those, who need to know their names to allow the complaint to be investigated and/or adjudicated or to provide for interim measures.
+In addition, as information regarding alleged sexual misconduct must be handled in accordance with applicable state and federal laws, the University may be required to inform the community of the incident(s) of sexual misconduct to protect other campus community members.
+Finally, the University cannot control confidentiality violations by third parties.

-Complainants, alleged victims (if not the Complainant) and Respondents may request that the University treat information regarding alleged Sexual Misconduct as confidential.
-The University takes such requests seriously; however, such requests may limit the University's ability to investigate and take reasonable action in response to a Complaint.
-In such cases, the University will evaluate the request(s) that a complaint remain confidential in the context of the University's commitment to provide a reasonable safe and non-discriminatory environment.
+Reporting parties, alleged victims (if not the reporting party), and responding parties may request that the University treat information regarding alleged sexual misconduct as confidential.
+The University takes such requests seriously, but those requests may limit the University's ability to investigate and take reasonable action in response to a complaint.
+In such cases, the University will evaluate the request(s) that a complaint remain confidential in the context of the University's adherence to state and federal law and commitment to provide a respectful, safe, and non-discriminatory environment.
+The Title IX Coordinator will inform the person requesting confidentiality, in writing, if the University cannot ensure confidentiality.